will4614/CPP_VSCode_WinMacLinux/README.md

 ## Mac:

-use built in gcc/llvm and debugger
+Use built in gcc/llvm and debugger:

+* BUILD: WORKING
+* DEBUG: NOT WORKING

 ## Linux:

-use built in gcc/llvm and debugger
+Use built in gcc and debugger

+* BUILD: NOT TESTED
+* DEBUG: NOT TESTED

 ## Windows:

 current test: using Visual Studio Build Tools (cl, nmake)
+* BUILD: WORKING
+* DEBUG: WORKING

 Git: [Git For Windows](https://git-scm.com/download/win) Not the Portable Install